mu-semtech/mu-python-template/README.md

 ### Dependencies

-If your service needs external libraries other than the ones already provided by the template (Flask, SPARQLWrapper and rdflib), you can specify those in a [`requirements.txt`](https://pip.pypa.io/en/stable/reference/requirements-file-format/)-file.
+If your service needs external libraries other than the ones already provided by the template (FastAPI, uvicorn, SPARQLWrapper, rdflib, and jsonapi-pydantic), you can specify those in a [`requirements.txt`](https://pip.pypa.io/en/stable/reference/requirements-file-format/)-file.
 The template will take care of installing them when you build your Docker image and when you boot the template in development mode for the first time.

 ### Development mode